fireflycons/tips-for-CKA-CKAD-CKS/README.md

 # The Exam Portal

-Once the proctor is satified and launches the exam, this is what you will get.
+Once the proctor is satisfied and launches the exam, this is what you will get.

 * You only get one exam terminal.
 If you want multiple terminals you must use [tmux](https://github.com/tmux/tmux/wiki) which is pre-installed in the exam environment.
 4K monitor is bonus here so you're not stuck with really small panes.
 * The `k` alias and bash autocomplete for `kubectl` are also pre-installed.
 You only need to add other aliases and exports to help you.
 * Editors `vim` (`vi`) and `nano` are pre-installed.
+* The portal includes a notepad feature (access from a menu top right) into which you can make notes during the exam.
+Pen and paper is not allowed.
 * You may not install additional software from package repos or other locations except when directed by an exam question, and only from the links it gives you.
     * **NOTE** You won't be asked to install anything (e.g. CNI plugins) for which a link isn't present in the allowed docs.
 You will be provided with a link in the question.